If you’ve bee following this site for a while, you probably already know the difference between a “loose” and “tight” comic script.

 Let’s do another one.

 Bob, the greatest opera singer in the galactic imperium, runs down the hall screaming.
 His right hand reaches triumphantly towards the ceiling as he holds the greatest, purest, loudest b-flat he’s ever shouted before.
-His face has reddened under the effort and his brow is leaking sweat.
-His pointed eight inch long alien ears stand out at attention.
+His face flushes beet red, his brow leaks numerous beads of sweat, and his pointed eight inch long alien ears stand erect under his physical strain.

-Bob is elated, completely ignorant as his Renaissance period female gown catches on a broken nail jutting out of the wall in the background.
-Half the gown has unraveled around his legs, revealing his scrawny, hairy yellow legs and commando style shin high military boots.
+Elated by his effort, Bob rushes along completely ignorant to his Renaissance period female gown catching on a broken nail jutting out of the wall in the background.
+Half the gown already unraveling around his legs, revealing scrawny, hairy yellow legs, and commando style shin high military boots.

 Now of course, context makes all the difference in the world.
 If we had already established Bob was an android, or an opera singer, we wouldn’t have to mention that in every panel.
 But the question arises, how much context is required for the artist to understand your panel?